mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

   x = y + '3';    // |    'undefined3'    | undef  => str  | +str
 ```

-Other languages have less complex behaviors because they have stricter type
+Other languages have less complex behaviors because they usually have
-coercion rules and fewer polymorphic operators.
-For example, Perl and PHP use
+stricter type checking, stricter coercion rules, and fewer polymorphic
-the `.` operator to join strings.
-Trying to `+` two strings always returns
+operators.
+Perl, for example, uses the dot (`.`) operator to join strings.
+When you try to add two strings (`+`) the result is always a number.
+With
+JavaScript the result can be a string, a number, or a special value like
-a number, unlike with JavaScript.
-These languages also use *sigals* (prefixes)
+`NaN`.
+A number of languages also use *sigals* (prefixes) like `$`, `@`,
-like `$`, `@` , and `%` to indicate variable type.
+and `%` to denote variable type.

+Add into this mix that there at least 4 major JavaScript engines on the
+market (V8, Jakarta, Nitro, and IonMonkey)

 ### 3.1.3 No static checking
 Many languages provide some level of static type checking at compile time.